Eric Konings is Public Affairs Manager NL for Kindred Group, one of

-Since the 1961 Single Convention on Narcotic Drugs, the use of the cannabis is restricted in the medical field.
+The Single Convention on Narcotic Drugs (1961) restricts the use of the cannabis in the medical field.
 However, evidence demonstrates that medicinal cannabis can alleviate the pain brought by the side effects of cancer treatments or chronic pain experienced due to severe conditions such as multiple sclerosis and epilepsy.
-Hence, the interest of the scientific and patients’ communities has gained ground over the recent years.
+Consequently, the interest of the scientific and patients’ communities has gained ground over the recent years.

-Yet, the legislation regulating medicinal cannabis across the Member States of the European Union (EU) remains fragmented; depriving European patients of the care they need.
-Indeed, Members States regulate the licensing, production, distribution, access and reimbursement of medicinal cannabis in different ways.
-Whilst the fragmentation hampers the development of a European industry under a clear, harmonised regulated framework, the situation also varies for patients.
-For instance, patients can only access medicinal cannabis as a last resort medication or when a specific medical doctor prescribes it.
+The legislation regulating medicinal cannabis across the Member States of the European Union (EU) is fragmented.
+Members States regulate the licensing, production, distribution, access and reimbursement of medicinal cannabis in different ways.
+Whilst the fragmentation hampers the development of a European industry under a clear, harmonised regulated framework, the situation also varies for patients. the situation also varies for patients.

 #cannabismédical En février déjà je demandais en #plenpe des règles communes et plus de fonds pour la recherche sur le cannabis médical.
 Je persiste et signe les engagements de @medcannabisEU qui vont dans ce sens.
 La balle est dans le camp de la @EU_Commission #thc #cbd #Heurope pic.twitter.com/vxwYfrsmCX